michaelkoceja/club-manager/README.md

 ## Description

-* This is a project demonstrating my ability with the angular CLI after just one week of exposure.
-Here's what I came up with!
+* This is a project showing my ability with Angular CLI with just one week of training.

 ## User Story: